ResearchComputer/OpenComputeFramework/docs/src/content/docs/reference/architecture.md

 - CRDT Node Table: A distributed datastore (Badger + go-ds-crdt) maintaining a map of peers and their advertised services.
 Updates propagate via pubsub.
 - HTTP Gateway: Each node exposes an HTTP API on port 8092 and a P2P HTTP listener over LibP2P.
 - Service Registry: Workers can register services (e.g., `llm`) and identity groups (e.g., `model=gpt2`).
 Global routing uses these identities.
+- Wallet Integration: Node owner identification and management through cryptographic wallets for authentication and authorization.

 ## Bootstrapping and modes